itsjoekent/dotnyc/public/content/resume/post.md

 Over the course of my short but ever-growing career, I've been fortunate to be apart of a number of projects focused on building tools to advocate for social or political change.

-BTW: All of this is a rough first draft, in the event you are someone that just happened to organically find this page!

 # Blue State Digital

 Blue State Digital ("BSD") is an agency and technology company that's been helping clients create change since 2004.
 I've been a Senior UI Engineer since March 2018 on the BSD Tools, which is a platform that helps hundreds of organizations grow impactful digital programs—from fundraising to advocacy, with personalized communications and deep analysis.